raphaelmansuy/digital_palace/40-the-impatients_serie/2024-08-14-AI-and-finance.md

    beta = model.coef_[0]
    ```

-2. Random Forests: This ensemble method is excellent for feature importance analysis and robust predictions.
+2. **Random Forests**: This ensemble method is excellent for feature importance analysis and robust predictions.

    Example: Identifying important features for stock selection: